-Ongoing since 1926, the 86th National Safety Week was marked in 2013.
-It is targeted as an opportunity to roll out a campaign aimed at deepening awareness of industrial accident prevention and encouraging a steady implementation of safety activities in each workplace.
+Ongoing since 1926, the 87th National Safety Week was marked in 2014.
+It is targeted as an opportunity to roll out a campaign aimed at deepening awareness of industrial accidents prevention and encouraging a steady implementation of safety activities in each workplace.

-Continuing since 1950, the 64th National Occupational Health Week was held in 2013.
-This Week is designed as a chance to promote efforts to ensure and advance health of workers and to create comfortable workplaces.
+Continuing since 1950, the 65th National Occupational Health Week was held in 2014.
+This campaign is designed as a chance to promote efforts to ensure and advance health of workers and to create comfortable workplaces.

-Additionally, JISHA holds the Year-End and New-Year Zero-Accident Campaign for a month and the Heat Stroke Prevention Campaign for 4 months from May to August, and it also rolls out OSH education activities campaigns from January to end of April.
+Additionally, JISHA holds the Year-End and New-Year Zero-Accident Campaign for a month and the Heat Stroke Prevention Campaign for 4 months from May to August, and it also rolls out OSH education activities campaigns from January to the end of April.

-(4) Various Awards
+(4) Various awards

-In 2013, it granted a company for its distinguished contribution to promotion and improvement of OSH (the JISHA Chairman's Award to 1 company); persons for their fine performance on the research (the Distinguished Service Award to 2 persons); and persons, etc. for their distinguished contribution to promotion of OSH area (84 persons).
-Also, the official commendation for zero-accident record was given to 135 small and medium-sized enterprises.
+In 2014, it granted a company for its distinguished contribution to promotion and improvement of OSH (the JISHA Chairman's Award to 1 company); persons for their fine performance on the research (the Distinguished Service Award to 3 persons); and persons, etc. for their distinguished contribution to promotion of OSH area (90 persons).
+Also, the official commendation for Zero-Accident record was given to 155 SMEs.